Our (New) Top 12 Greater Vancouver Off-Leash Dog Parks

 So, park it right here folks to discover Vancouver's best spaces and places for your canine companions.
 Which ones made us wag our fingers and which are worthy of a tail wag?

 Do you disagree or want your voice heard?
-No problem, vote for your favourite dog park in our poll!
+No problem, what your favourite dog park in our poll!
+Vote for your favourite!

 10) Charleson Dog Park | 99 Charleson Street